L. HUDSON, SEEDSMAN,

 Click for photo »

 'HIMALAYAN POKEBERRY'.
 Long racemes of white flowers followed by long columns of shining black berries.
 Hardy perennial to 3 - 5 feet, with large leaves up to 10" long which provide autumn color.
 Himalayas to 9,000 feet, through China and Japan.
 Zone 6.
 The young leaves, cooked well in several changes of water are eaten in India.
 The root is used medicinally, and in ancient China were used by sorcerers.
-May be synonymous with P. esculenta.
+Aged seed germinates in 2 - 6 weeks.

 Click for photo »